Over and over, Democrats’ main refrain in response to the end of Roe v. Wade has been to tell people to vote in the midterms.

 “This fall, Roe is on the ballot.
 Personal freedoms are on the ballot,” said President Joe Biden in a recent speech.
 “A woman’s right to choose — reproductive freedom — is on the ballot in November,” House Speaker Nancy Pelosi similarly emphasized.
 “You have the power to elect leaders who will defend and protect your rights,” echoed Vice President Kamala Harris.

-They’re speaking to an important political reality: Democrats do need to both keep their majority in the House and get a bigger one in the Senate in order to pass any legislation that could codify abortion rights long term.
+They’re speaking to an important political reality: Democrats do need to keep both their majority in the House and get a bigger one in the Senate in order to pass any legislation that could codify abortion rights long term.

 Abortion rights activists, though, have been underwhelmed with that response: They want to see more short-term policy solutions, more specifics about long-term plans, and they really want top Democrats’ rhetoric to match the urgency they feel.
 “It is extremely patronizing to tell people that the answer is to vote, when many of us have been voting for years,” says Tamya Cox-Toure, co-chair of Oklahoma Call for Reproductive Justice, a coalition of abortion rights advocacy groups.
 “It’s a vote and.”